-Dies also come in more than one type, including circular die, split circular die, and a die nut.
+Dies also come in several varieties, including circular die, split circular die, and a die nut.

 - Circular dies are the most commonly used type to cut threads into the exterior of bolts.
 These dies will be included in almost every set.

 - Split circular dies can be split completely in half or have just a single split, which allows them to accept larger materials.
-These are for cutting shallow threads on the first pass, then deeper threads with each subsequent pass as the die is tightened around the bolt.
+These two-piece adjustable dies are for cutting shallow threads on the first pass, then deeper threads with each subsequent pass as the die is tightened around the bolt.